Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 ## Open source tools
 - Lookmlint: catch style issues, unused views, semicolons in derived table SQL, raw SQL references in joins, and more.
 - LAMS (Look at Me Sideways): official LookML styler and linter
+- Finding unused content: Henry
+- Find/prevent broken LookML <> dwh references: Spectacles
 - WW tech: https://github.com/ww-tech/lookml-tools

+## Other
+- Self service is supported - people should build their own things
+- However, make sure there still are SSOT dashbaords that are maintained by the data team and heavily socialized.
+Also consider putting these on Looker's homepage
+-

 ## Looker technical
 - Looker: create a calculated field that only applies to a single field: pivot_where(${opportunities.pipeline_attribution}="Marketing", ${plan_sal.total_SALs}*1.0).
 We can then show that calculation as a line in an otherwise stacked column chart.
 Similarly: pivot_where(${opportunities.opportunity_funnel_stage} = "SAO", ${opportunities.number_of_opportunities}) / ${opportunities.number_of_opportunities:row_total}